Located within Union County’s Echo Lake Park.

 You can use 143 Mill Lane, Mountainside, NJ for your GPS.

-The Union County September 11th Memorial honors those lost in the attacks using design elements that include two girders from the World Trade Center arranged within a five sided area representing the Pentagon, and an Eternal Flame representing those who died in Pennsylvania.
-The Flame also honors members of the Armed Services and emergency responders.
+The Union County September 11th Memorial incorporates elements of design that include all three sites where attacks took place on September 11, 2001.
+Two girders recovered from the ruins of the World Trade Center are arranged within a five sided area representing the Pentagon, and an Eternal Flame represents those who died in Pennsylvania along with members of the Armed Services and emergency responders.

 In addition to these elements, the names of the 60 deceased Union County residents are etched into the memorial.